LittleD3092/My-Vault/Computer Graphics/Introduction to Computer Graphics HW3.md

 unsigned int createProgram(unsigned int vertexShader, unsigned int geometryShader, unsigned int fragmentShader);
 ```

-Using the two functions above, we can create the program for each approach.
-I want to call `glUseProgram` in the `while` loop, therefore this part is not implemented here.
+Using the two functions above, we can create the program for each render effect.
+I want to call `glUseProgram` in the `while` loop, therefore it is not included in this part.

 ```c++
 /* TODO: Create vertex shader, geometry shader( for flat shading ),fragment shader, shader program for each shading approach